Christmas tree production in the United States: Great Lakes states

 Aside from Pennsylvania, several U.S. states in the Great Lakes region are key Christmas tree producers.
 The two most important production areas are Michigan, one of the leading U.S. producers, and Wisconsin.

 Michigan's Christmas tree industry is worth around $60 million per year.
 Seventy-five percent of the Christmas trees harvested from the 850 Michigan tree farms are exported out of state for sale elsewhere.
 Christmas tree farms in Michigan covered 54,000 acres in 2004.
 2008 estimates from a Michigan State University educator put the state's annual crop still at around $60 million in value annually but she estimated the acreage at 42,000 and the number of growers at 780.
 Grand Traverse, Missaukee, Oceana and Wexford counties (and most prominently the area around M-42 near Manton) produce the most trees in the state, with Lake City being known as Michigan's "Christmas Tree Capital".

+Maine

+Since the 1860s, Maine has been a producer of Christmas trees and Christmas wreaths.
+Its 370 Christmas tree farms produce roughly 100,000 trees each year, and generate an estimated $19 million in direct economic impact annually and support 800 jobs.
+Many of Maine's Christmas tree farms are small, family-run operations that offer pick-your-own trees or sell trees at roadside stands.
+Ninety percent of Christmas trees grown in Maine are balsam firs, the only fir tree native to Maine.